microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getbrowserdistributionusercounts.md

 ### JSON

-If successful, return a `200 OK` response code and a JSON object in response body.
+If successful, this method returns a `200 OK` response code and a JSON object in the response body.

 ## Examples